 Whether it’s the added money spent, the time needed to plan, or just overall anxieties that come with leaving home for any trip, planning a honeymoon is an added stress onto an already stressful time.

-There are obvious benefits and downsides to both options, but regardless of which is the better fit for your marriage there is really only one thing that makes a perfect honeymoon or minimoon and that’s each other.
+There are obvious benefits and downsides to both options, but regardless of which is the better fit for your marriage there is only one thing that makes a perfect honeymoon or Minimoon and that’s each other.
 Try not to get too caught up in the details and remember that this trip is more than just a vacation, it is a time to celebrate the start of your marriage.
 No matter what it looks like, enjoy it!

 Author Bio